psu13/mutable-hakyll/posts/konica-hexar.md

 shutter speed.
 It starts closing the aperture past your setting only after it hits the camera's top shutter speed.
 If there is not enough light to use your set aperture at the user-set minimum shutter speed, it starts opening up the lens, keeping the shutter speed at the user-set minimum.
 I wish all cameras had a mode like this.
-The Hexar's P mode let's you bias the settings, but is also fairly foolproof.
+The Hexar's P mode lets you bias the settings, but is also fairly foolproof.
 I even prefer this to Nikon's exposure shift because the Hexar lets me bias the settings before making an exposure reading.